 - PSY 105 – Introduction to Psychology

 As an industrial systems engineer, you’ll focus your efforts on solving problems in the workforce and building an exciting career.
 After gaining hands-on learning experiences, you’ll be ready to find solutions to organizational problems through whichever career path you choose.

 Our students apply their learning through real-world projects.
 As you learn industrial engineering concepts, you’ll have the ability to practice your skills through hands-on learning experiences.
 You’ll investigate relevant, real-world issues, participate in simulation games and complete semester-long projects.
-The Social Enterprise Institute, on campus, sponsors many of our projects.
 You also may choose to complete projects with one of our student organizations.

 Improve the World Around You

 Industrial systems engineers impact the world by improving work processes in a wide range of settings, from manufacturing plants to business and health operations.
 They make operations more efficient through a variety of methods, while maintaining a safe work environment for employees.
 Industrial engineers also optimize business practices by increasing speed, limiting costs and improving management practices.
 You’ll learn to utilize financial management systems, measure improvement and encourage organizational change.